M66B/FairEmail/FAQ.md

 All the conditions of a rule need to be true for a filter rule to be executed.
 Conditions are optional, but there needs to be at least one condition.

+You can select one of these actions to apply to matching messages:

+* Mark as read
+* Mark as unread
+* Move
+* Reply template

 Filter rules are applied direct after the message header has been fetched, before the message text has been downloaded, so it is not possible to apply filter rules to the message text.